guardian/editorial-production-metrics/docs/addingMetrics.md

 #### Adding a new filter

-There is a unique reducer for all filters, in `updateFilterReducer.js`: just update the inital state, then in `Filters.js` add your filter and update the object by launching the `runFilter()` action with the updated `filterVals` when your filter changes.
+There is a unique reducer for all filters, in `filterReducer.js`: just update the inital state, then in `Filters.js` add your filter and update the object by launching the `runFilter()` action with the updated `values` when your filter changes.
 Example:
 ```
 <select onChange={event => runFilter({ theFilterBeingUpdated: event.target.value })}> ... </select>
 ```
 You can add the new query param in `Api.js` by simply adding a key to the `params` object built by the `buildQueryParams` function.

 `runFilter` will update the filter object with the new value and proceed to call the api again with the updated values.

+#### Hiding a filter

+There is currently a relatively primative way of hiding filters for tabs.
+We listen for a callback when a tab changes and then dispatch `updateFilterStatuses` with the new statuses.
+By default this action will turn on _all_ filters - each call needs to specify which to hide.
+In order to disable the filter use `{ filterName: "disabled" }`.
+In future a `"hidden"` string will be accepted to completely hide the input.

+The spec for these is found in `App.js` where an array whose indices map onto the tab indices specifies which filters should be disabled or hidden for that index.

+If we added in `TabButton` components that could be composed by a `FilterTabButton` component then we could specify the filters as `FilterTabButton` props on this rather than as a variable in `App`.

 #### Routing